n-singh253/cfg-semantic-grounding/README.md

 # CFG Semantic Grounding Harness

-`cfg-semantic-grounding` is an API-exact SWE-Bench harness for comparing patch agents, attacks, and defenses with reproducible artifacts.
+`cfg-semantic-grounding` is a SWE-Bench harness for comparing patch agents, attacks, and defenses with reproducible artifacts.

 Public APIs used by the runner: